 This statement seems a paradox.
-But, I promise that it is not so.
+But, we promise it is not so.
 Keep all the steps of TCs atomic and precise.
 Mention the steps with the correct sequence and correct mapping to the expected results.
 The test case should be self-explanatory and easy to understand.
-This is what I mean to make it simple.
+This is what we mean to make it simple.

-Now, making it a complex means to make it integrated with the Test Plan and other TCs.
-Refer to the other TCs, relevant artifacts, GUIs etc. where and when required.
+Now, making it complex means to make it integrated with the Test Plan and other TCs.
+Refer to the other TCs, relevant artifacts, GUIs, etc. where and when required.
 But, do this in a balanced way.
-Do not make a tester to move to and fro in the pile of documents for completing a single test scenario.
+Do not make a tester move back and forth in the pile of documents for completing a single test scenario.

-On the other hand, do not even let the tester to document these TCs in a very compact manner.
+Do not even let the tester to document these TCs compactly.
 While writing TCs, always remember that you or someone else will have to revise and update these.

 Never think that the job is done once you have written the last TC of the test scenario.
 Go to the start and review all the TCs once, but not with the mindset of a TC writer or Testing Planner.
 Review all TCs with the mind of a tester.
 Think rationally and try to dry run your TCs.

 Evaluate all the Steps and see if you have mentioned these clearly in an understandable way and the expected results are in harmony with those steps.

 Ensure that the test data specified in TCs is feasible not only for actual testers but is according to the real-time environment too.
 Ensure that there is no dependency conflict among TCs and verify that all the references to other TCs/artifacts/GUIs are accurate.
 Otherwise, the Testers may be in great trouble.

 #3) Bound as well as ease the Testers